 - Prep in the traditional sense as well.
 Do the kind of preparation you would do for any interview.
 Review your resume and cover letter, practice answering common interview questions ahead of time, and research the company.

 - Know who is contacting whom.
-Make sure that, before the interview, you know whether you are supposed to reach out to the interviewer or vice versa.
+Before the interview, make sure that you know whether you are supposed to reach out to the interviewer or vice versa.
 If you are supposed to reach out, ask for their Skype name ahead of time.
-Before the interview, find the person on Skype, and add him or her to your list of contacts.
+Before the interview, find the person on Skype and add him or her to your list of contacts.
 This will make it easier to contact them if you are asked to.